anominous/get/README.md

 ```
 ./4get.sh a b c ...
 ```
 When a board runs for the first time, it may take a while.
-But subsequent loops are generally faster.
+But subsequent loops are generally much faster.

 Cancel it with CTRL-C.